Christoph16478/iq/iq_python.md

 Python does not make use of access specifiers specifically like private, public, protected, etc. However, it does not derive this from any variables.
-It has the concept of imitating the behaviour of variables by making use of a single (protected) or double underscore (private) as prefixed to the variable names.
+It has the concept of imitating the behaviour of variables by making use of a single (protected = attr./method can only be used in class where it si defined) or double underscore (private = can be viewed an accessed within the class) as prefixed to the variable names.
 By default, the variables without prefixed underscores are public.

 ```python
 # Example: